anitab-org/mentorship-android/README.md

 ## Documentation

+### Running Unit Tests
+To run the existing unit tests to ensure the working of the code:

+- **Set Up Your Android Device:** Open the code on Android Studio.
+If you have a working Android device, to configure your device to be able to run the app you may follow the instructions given [here](https://developer.android.com/studio/run/device).
+If not, Android Studio provides the functionality of a virtual Android device for which you may choose the specifications and API as required.
+To run and test on an emulator, follow the procedure given [here](https://developer.android.com/studio/run/emulator).

+- **Enter the command in Terminal:** With the device/emulator running, open the terminal within the IDE and enter the command:-  `./gradlew clean build connectedAndroidTest --stacktrace`.

+- **Wait for the tests to complete:** You should be able to see the tests being executed in the terminal, wait till they are all complete.

+- **Check the test reports:** On completion of all tests, enter the directory path:- `../mentorship-android/app/build/reports/androidTests/connected`, where you should be able to see the various html test reports generated.
+Under `index.html` you will find details of which testsuites passed and those which failed.
+Further, to see details on which tests have passed or failed under a particular testsuite, check that particular testsuite's html file.
+For instance, `org.systers.mentorship.SignUpActivityTest.html`	 will contain the results of the tests under that particular testsuite.

 To learn more about this app you can look at [this project's wiki](https://github.com/anitab-org/mentorship-android/wiki).

 Check out the design history at [User Interface Design](https://github.com/anitab-org/mentorship-android/wiki/User-Interface-Design).